Indonesia–Turkey relations: Modern Era

 Turkiye recognized Indonesia on 29 December 1949.
 Diplomatic relations were established in 1950.
 Turkish Embassy in Jakarta was opened on 10 April 1957.

-In April 2011, Turkish Prime Minister Abdullah Gül paid a state visit to Indonesia.
-The welcoming ceremony for PM Abdullah Gül was carried out with a state ceremony held at the Merdeka Palace, April 5, 2011.
+In April 2011, Turkish President Abdullah Gül paid a state visit to Indonesia.
+The welcoming ceremony for President Abdullah Gül was carried out with a state ceremony held at the Merdeka Palace, April 5, 2011.
 During the visit, bilateral talks between the two countries were held.
-Bilateral talks between President Susilo Bambang Yudhoyono and PM Abdullah Gül focused on follow-up as an effort to increase bilateral cooperation in various sectors.
-Two countries signed a strategic partnership, with Turkish PM Abdullah Gül declaring that "a new era is beginning with Indonesia."
+Bilateral talks between President Susilo Bambang Yudhoyono and President Abdullah Gül focused on follow-up as an effort to increase bilateral cooperation in various sectors.
+Two countries signed a strategic partnership, with the Turkish President declaring that "a new era is beginning with Indonesia."

 Erdoğan and Jokowi at the Extraordinary Summit of the Organization of Islamic Cooperation in Riyadh, Saudi Arabia in November 2023.

 In 2017, President Joko Widodo paid a state visit to Ankara, Turkey.
 Indonesia and Turkey signed two agreements during President Joko Widodo's two-day visit to Turkey.
 The signing ceremony of the healthcare agreement and launching of economic negotiations to establish the Indonesia-Turkey Comprehensive Economic Partnership Agreement (IT-CEPA) witnessed by Jokowi and Turkish President Recep Tayyip Erdoğan.
 President Jokowi's visit in 2017 was also to discuss the cooperation between Indonesia and Turkey.

 Entering the 2020s decade, relations between Türkiye and Indonesia are increasingly strengthening.
 Especially because of President Erdoğan's foreign policy towards Indonesia.
 The strengthening of this relationship is marked by several economic agreements such as the IT-CEPA economic agreement which has begun to be implemented.
 As well as increasing military and technology trade agreements between the Turkish and Indonesian governments.

 On July 26, 2025 Indonesia became the first country to buy Turkey's Kaan fighter jets.
 The deal, according to reports is estimated at $10 billion for 48 aircraft.